shivamshishodia/slack-api-concepts/beginner/MessagingApplication.md

 - Go to Settings > Install App and click Reinstall App button.

 ## App Home Page
+Click App Home from the sidebar and toggle on `Home Tab`.
 In Event Subscription section of Slack app configuration page.
 - Add app_home_opened event
 - Properly configure Request URL (I recommend using a new URL and verify if it works with challenge requests)
 - Click Save Changes button